UniTN-Mechatronics/aci-comm/README.md

 You construct the Engine with a comunication bus: the only one that we provide is a SerialBus.

-Than you add the propertys that you want to read and write, contained in two specific enums, and start the Engine.
+Than you add the properties that you want to read and write, contained in two specific enums, and start the Engine.